Themba Mncube: Career

-As a model, he appeared in the popular television commercials for 'Sunlight' and 'South African Broadcasting Corporation' (SABC2).
+As an Actor, he appeared in the popular television commercials for 'Sunlight' and 'South African Broadcasting Corporation' (SABC2).
 After graduation, he joined with Moonyeen Lee and Associates.
 In 2008 when he was in grade 11, Mncube played the recurring role as young car guard "Pule" in the e.tv soap opera Rhythm City.
 Even though his role became popular, he had a short stint with the serial from May to June, 2008.
 In the same year, Mncube starred in a brand campaign for SABC2.
 In 2011, he became very popular with the television commercial 'Vodacom'.

 In 2011, he worked as the script supervisor for Bomb Shelter Productions.
 During this time, he made debut direction with the film Hoek-Line released in February 2012.
 The film received mixed reviews where he dedicated the film to his late father.
 In 2013, he joined with Vusmo Media as an editor and cinematographer.
 Under them, he made second directorial venture, a short film titled Njengo’Thando.
 In 2015, he made lead role of "Cuba" in the e.tv sitcom B&B. In 2016, he acted in the film Lokoza directed by Isabelle Mayor.
 The film received critics acclaim.
 In 2018, he acted in the film Frank & Fearless, and Meerkat Maantuig.